Rural Economic Development Initiative

 - Projects must result in infrastructure that supports the diversification of the local economy.
 Examples include facility expansion, business incubators, industrial park infrastructure.

 All projects should be identified as a priority for the community within a comprehensive and holistic approach.
+Application deadline is March 30, 2018.

 Application and Forms